St. Barbara Church, 15th and Laurel streets, was Springfield’s Slovenian Catholic parish from 1911 until 1947.

 Two years after the church dedication, under another pastor, Rev. Frank Saloven, St. Barbara’s raised $6,000 to build a two-room school building.
 Nuns from the Sisters of the Precious Blood of Alton staffed the school in 1916 (Dominican nuns replaced the Sisters of the Precious Blood in 1924).
 Three girls made up the first eighth-grade graduating class in 1919.

 “In a few years the number of children in the school had reached almost two hundred,” according to the Jubilee history.
 The parish was prosperous partly because its boundaries were large – St. Barbara’s stretched far enough to take in a concentration of Slovak miners in the Ridgely neighborhood of northeast Springfield.
+(Slovakia is just north of Slovenia in central Europe.
+Although Slovenes and Slovaks are different ethnic groups, Springfield’s Slovakian community was too small to support its own church.
+As a result, many Slovaks attended services at St. Barbara Church.)

 That same year, however, St. Barbara’s pastor Rev. Ernest Burtle was reassigned to organize the northeast side St. Aloysius Parish, costing St. Barbara’s a crucial group of parishioners.